asohfrank/kmip-ciphertrust-demo-client/README.md

 # KMIP Client for Basic Key Management and File Encryption

 This KMIP client based on pykmip enables a simple demo where, an AES-256 key is securely created via a KMIP server (CipherTrust Manager) and used to test file encryption/decryption.
+On every startup, the program automatically creates key if not exist and encrypts file if not encrypted.

 ## Features